Journey to the West: The Demons Strike Back: Plot

-The monk Tang Sanzang (Kris Wu) finds himself as a giant in a city in India.
-His master congratulates him on reaching India and retrieving the Sutras, and gives him a halo as a reward.
-The halo, however, malfunctions and Tang awakes from his dream to find himself in an alley in a village of circus performers with his three disciples: Sun Wukong (Lin Gengxin); Zhu Bajie (Yang Yiwei); and Sha Wujing (Mengke Bateer).
-Tang encourages Sun Wukong to perform for the villagers, but the disciple refuses.
-Angered by this stubbornness, Tang provokes Sun Wukong by calling him a "bad monkey", which causes Sun Wukong to smash the village and damage the villagers' homes in his temper.
-The terrified villagers present the group with money and food for their travels, but Sun Wukong continues wreaking havoc, sending Zhu Bajie and Tang flying through the air.
-That night, Tang whips Sun Wukong for his disobedience.
+Tang Sanzang dreams of becoming a giant and retrieving Sutra, where his master rewards him a halo in India.
+He awakens from his dream in an alley in a village of circus performers with his three disciples: Sun Wukong; Zhu Bajie; and Sha Wujing.
+Tang encourages Wukong to perform for the villagers, who refuses.
+An Angered Tang calls Wukong a "bad monkey", which causes him to ransack the village.
+The terrified villagers present the group with money and food for their travels, but Wukong continues wreaking havoc.
+That night, Tang whips Wukong for his disobedience.

 The next morning, Tang goes to find water for their breakfast congee and comes across a house.
-Its host, a beautiful woman in a splendid outfit (Wang Likun), welcomes them all in for breakfast with her companions.
-Sun Wukong, however, sees through their disguises as spider demons; he purposely provokes them until she and the others show their true form.
-During the subsequent battle, the demons come together to form one huge spider.
-After being poisoned by the spider, Sha Wujing falls ill and slowly bloats into a fish-like creature.
-Sun Wukong defeats the spider and Tang attempts to exorcise her, but Sun Wukong smashes in the demon's head with one blow.
-Once more, Tang is annoyed at Sun Wukong's disobedience and whips him again that evening.
-Later that night, the enraged Sun Wukong discusses with the other disciples his plans to kill Tang, but the others fear Tang's mighty Buddha Palm powers.
-Tang overhears this conversation and prays to Buddha to help him and also confesses that he actually does not know, or have, Buddha Palm powers.
-Zhu Bajie overhears this admission and tells Sun Wukong, who challenges Tang to a fight.
-Just as Sun Wukong is about to strike, a blinding ray of light shines from the heavens and he retreats.
+Its host, a maiden in a splendid outfit, welcomes them all in for breakfast with her companions.
+Wukong, however, sees through their disguises as spider demons; he purposely provokes them until she and the others show their true form.
+During the subsequent battle, the demons come together to form one huge spider, poisoning Wujing who bloats into a fish-like creature.
+Wukong defeats the spider and Tang attempts to exorcise her, but Wukong kills the spider against Tang’s wishes.
+Later that night, the enraged Wukong discusses with the other disciples his plans to kill Tang, but the others fear his Buddha Palm powers.
+Tang overhears this conversation and prays to Buddha to help him, confessing that he actually does not know, or have His powers.
+Bajie overhears this and tells Wukong, who challenges Tang to a fight.
+Just as Wukong is about to strike, a blinding ray of light shines from the heavens and he retreats.